-- His otherwise tender and heartwarming review of "Chrono Trigger" ends with him writing a letter to Square Enix bitching them out for not making another sequel.
+- His otherwise tender and heartwarming review of the game ends with him writing a letter to Square Enix bitching them out for not making another sequel.

-- Also, the fact that he spends the entire review of Oscar lying down on his back, as the experience was so traumatic for him.
+- The fact that he spends the entire review of Oscar lying down on his back, as the experience was so traumatic for him.

-- Also, when talking about the musical numbers, he brings up a general outline for every episode titled "REAL DONKEY KONG SCRIPT" just to indicate (SONG GOES HERE).
+- When talking about the musical numbers, he brings up a general outline for every episode titled "REAL DONKEY KONG SCRIPT" just to indicate (SONG GOES HERE).
 Reading it, however...

-- In High Seas Trader, Jared figures out the fastest way to make money is to sell copious amounts of Opium.
+- Jared figures out the fastest way to make money is to sell copious amounts of Opium.